**The following information is for the Summer 2018 competition.**

 Conditions of award

-- Research project must be completed on a full-time basis (35 hours/week) over a period of 8 consecutive weeks; chosen start/end dates must be between May 24 and August 31
+- Research project must be completed on a full-time basis (35 hours/week) over a period of 8 consecutive weeks; chosen start/end dates must fall between May 25 and August 31

 - Research work must be consistent with the student project proposal submitted in early March (the basis of award offer); should there be a need for the research work to change significantly, either before or after the project start date, the Research Office must be notified immediately

 - MD-PhD students must produce a final abstract and report based on only 8 weeks of research (i.e. although the summer project may provide the groundwork for upcoming PhD studies, it must stand alone with regard to hypothesis, research and final conclusions)

 - Research work must be conducted at McGill University or one of its affiliated institutions